-If you are an overseas restaurant manager and want to work in Australia, then you need to pass a Skills Assessment, with a good score, to apply for the PR visas.
+If you are an overseas restaurant manager and want to work in Australia, you must pass a Skills Assessment with an excellent score to apply for the PR visa.
 The Vocational Education and Training Assess authority conducts the skill assessment.

 The positive skills assessment outcome depends on positive qualifications and employment assessment.
 The relevant study areas for a Restaurant Manager role include Food and Beverage Services and Hospitability Management.

-Following are the acceptable restaurant categories for work experience:
+The following are good restaurant categories for work experience: